Skip to main content

 Follow the steps in the financial aid process

-2. IU will send you a financial aid statement once you’ve been admitted.
+IU will send you a financial aid notification after you’ve been admitted.

-This statement will include the federal loans, grants, and work-study you qualify for, as well as some state financial aid and IU scholarships.
+This notification will include the federal loans, grants, and work-study you qualify for, as well as some state financial aid and IU scholarships.

-3. Work with IU Admissions to understand your options.
+Work with an IU financial aid counselor to understand your options.

-An admissions counselor can help you assess the aid you qualify for, as well as opportunities to apply for private student loans and additional scholarships.
+A counselor in the financial aid office at your IU campus can help you assess the aid you qualify for, as well as opportunities to apply for private student loans and additional scholarships.

 You may choose to reduce or decline an offered loan if it’s more than you need to cover your costs.
-An admissions counselor can help you make your best decision.
+An IU financial aid counselor can help you make your best decision.

 You’ll need to fill out the FAFSA each year you want to receive financial aid, as well as keep an eye on your financial aid eligibility requirements.